 Redness of the face is caused by growth of many small blood vessels in the face.
 This can be caused by either sun damage, heredity or by a condition called rosacea, which causes flushing, blushing, dilated blood vessels and pimples.
-Rosacea is usually accompanied by very sensitive skin, not only to fragrance and irritants but also to heat, sun and alcoholic beverages, causing flushing episodes accompanied by burning, stinging and/or itching.
+Rosacea is usually accompanied by very sensitive skin, not only to fragrance and irritants but also to heat, sun and alcoholic beverages, causing flushing episodes accompanied by burning, stinging and/or itching."Dr. Taub really stuck with me when my first set of laser treatments for rosacea didn't work.
+She tried more and different treatments until she found something to give me some relief from the extreme redness.
+She never stopped caring about how important it was to me.
+I am beyond grateful."

 There are many theories about the true cause of rosacea, but none have been proven.
 One theory is that a bacteria on the skin that has yet to be identified (and is most likely one that is normally present on the skin) causes an overreaction and irritation which leads to increasing blood vessels.
 There are 4 types of rosacea: 1) redness and dilated blood vessels only, 2) redness plus pimples, 3) eye and eyelid (ocular) rosacea and 4) rosacea causing swelling and enlargement of the nose (Rhinophyma).